bstnbuck/V-crypto/README.md

 **V-crypto** has no connection to the official V community and is not maintained by it.<br> **&rarr; It is not recommended to use the algorithms implemented here productively.** As a non-cryptographer, I cannot fully validate the security.

+>**Contributions welcome!**

 ---

 #### V-crypto provides...
 * a detailed **overview** of important cryptographic algorithms, protocols and formats,
 * the **current implementation status** of the official V community.
-* less known but relevant as well as self-developed official algorithms that might be published here (see `src/` folder).
+* less known but relevant as well as self-developed official algorithms that might be published here.

 ### Cryptographic algorithms and protocols available in V standard library
 | algorithm | category, info | importance | status |